My Collection: Philips SGS101 (Malaga)

 Collection Number | #9 |

-On the 27th February 2024, the lantern was disassembled for cleaning after being brought upstairs with the rest of the collection.
+On the 27th February 2024 (roughly five months after acquisition) the lantern was disassembled for cleaning after being brought upstairs with the rest of the collection.
 I give it praise, it was one of the easiest lanterns to take apart.
 Given the plastic canopy, the rusty exterior screws had nothing to fuse to, so they never actually seized.
 The lantern was also treated to new screws.

 The tough canopy stains still remained, but I like when a lantern shows it's age, so I usually only restore one if I already have another of the same type.